Robin sequence is treated in several stages.

 In certain cases, a baby born with RS may benefit from early mandible (lower jaw) surgery to avoid a tracheostomy.

-Our multidisciplinary airway team assesses each baby with RS who is having breathing problems that cannot be treated by positioning or a nasal breathing tube.
+assesses each baby with RS who is having breathing problems that cannot be treated by positioning or a nasal breathing tube.

 If the team decides that moving the baby's jaw forward has a good chance of improving breathing, they will recommend early mandible distraction osteogenesis.